 What I do know is that performing the duties of a police officer is not unlike the plight of Damocles.
 This legendary figure gratefully accepts the temporary authority of a king only to find that it comes with a sharp sword suspended over his head by thin horsehair.
 Too dramatic?
 Maybe.

 But there is a heavy liability associated with the job.
-Since every call for service requires a reasonable decision–based on legal and procedural knowledge as well as an individual’s work ethic and moral standards–each call also holds the potential for departmental discipline, a civil lawsuit, or a criminal investigation.
-Not many positions come with that type of job description.
+Since every call for service requires a reasonable decision – based on legal and procedural knowledge as well as an individual’s work ethic and moral standards – each call also holds the potential for departmental discipline, a civil lawsuit, or a criminal investigation.
+Not many positions come with such liabilities in the job description.

 That would be ingenuous.
 Like the rest of us who voluntarily swore an oath, they knew the risks.
 Ultimately, the jury decided that both men failed in their role to faithfully and truthfully discharge their duties.

-The vocal minority who relish in the public drubbing of cops have already taken this as an opportunity to resurrect past corruptions, such as Jankovich and Brame, two former Tacoma police chiefs whose careers (and in Brame’s case the life of his wife and himself) ended on a repellant note.
+The vocal minority, who relish the public drubbing of cops, have already taken this as an opportunity to resurrect past corruptions, such as Jankovich and Brame, two former Tacoma police chiefs whose careers (and in Brame’s case the life of his wife and himself) ended on a repellant note.
 But that dog, as they say, won’t hunt.